When you think of returning to school do you have thoughts running through your mind that are similar to these?

-You are entitled to the same benefits and you must adhere to the same academic standards as any other student.
+You are entitled to the same benefits as any other student and you must adhere to the same academic standards.
 However, nontraditional students have access to a Nontraditional Student Services (NSS) adviser who can help you in your entry to the university, and can be a resource throughout your education.
 The NSS adviser emails a weekly newsletter and offers workshops on various topics.
 Events sponsored through the NSS office are a way to connect with other nontraditional students, and will enrich your time at UWEC.

 The OASIS room in Davies Center 266 is a lounge for nontraditional students, and has a microwave, refrigerator, and a computer for your use.
 The Library Study Room is available for nontraditional students and offers a quiet place to concentrate on your studies.

 2. How much does it cost to attend UW-Eau Claire?
-Can nontraditional students qualify for financial aid?
+Do nontraditional students qualify for financial aid?
 BACK TO FAQ's

-Current tuition and fee schedules are found at www.uwec.edu/Busoff/studentfinancials.
+Current tuition and fee schedules are found on the Business Office website under Student Financials.
 Total tuition and fees depend on the number of credits taken; a few courses also have a special course fee.

 3. I'm a military veteran.
 What kinds of military education benefits are available for me?
 BACK TO FAQ's

-When you apply for admission the Admissions Office will evaluate all your transcripts (you request to have them sent) and determine which of your previous college coursework will transfer and count toward your degree.
+After you apply for admission, Admissions Office staff evaluates all your transcripts (you request to have them sent here) and will determine which of your previous college coursework transfer in and count toward your degree at UW-Eau Claire.